Alexina Maude Wildman: Reception

 Wildman received much praise for her writing; Ellen Joy Todd, a journalist, was impressed with her poems and called her "a sympathetic soul".
 According to the Australian Dictionary of Biography, she was called "a brilliant writer and a good comrade" by the people with whom she worked and was known as "the incomparable Ina Wildman".
 An editor for The Bulletin called her "slender, attractive rather than pretty, charming of manner and childlike in some respects".
 After her death, The Australian Star named her as the most popular journalist in Australia at the time.
 The Mitchell Library of the State Library of New South Wales holds eight poems written by Wildman.

 Death

 In 1894, following an infection, Wildman developed nephritis, a kidney disease which at the time was classified as Bright's disease.
 She travelled to Queensland, in hopes of improving her health enough to travel all the way to Europe; however, her health declined quickly, and she died at her home on Cowper Street, Waverley, New South Wales on 15 November 1896, age 29, two years after she was first infected.
 She was buried at a local cemetery in a section reserved for Anglicans.

-Wildman was succeeded as women's editor in the Bulletin by Florence Blair, daughter of David Blair.
+Wildman was succeeded as women's editor in the Bulletin by Florence Baverstock, daughter of David Blair.